Research-Support-Network/research-support-network.github.io/code-of-conduct.md

 ##### Part 1.
 Introduction

 The Research Support Network is led by a small number of computational scientists and runs the Expert Volunteer List.
-Anyone can sign up to the list and contributions to the list's open source backend via GitHub are welcome.
+We encourage anyone with computational expertise to sign up to the list if they have the capacity to provide virtual support and advice for scientists forced to refocus on computational work due to a crisis.
+Contributions to the list's open source backend via GitHub are also welcome.
 We value the involvement of everyone contributing and utilizing the list and are committed to creating a friendly and respectful environment for anyone participating in list-related activities.
 All participants are expected to show respect and courtesy to others.

 To make clear what is expected, participants in list-related activities activities are expected to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces related to the Expert Volunteer List, including, but not limited to, the private interactions between expert volunteers and scientists seeking support, the list entry submission form, the project's GitHub repository, list-related email, and list-related discussion in other public forums.